 - Conciseness.
 All other things being equal, the shorter the better.

-- Select the definition that is pithiest and most representative of a particular field of practice
+- The definition that is pithiest and most representative of a particular field of practice.

 We found that 25 of the sources most frequently held the best definition, however, when there was a suspected use that wasn’t reflected in any of these authoritative sources, we found a source that confirms the suspected use, and logged this new source in the “Additional Sources” list.
 In all, the Glossary has 67 definition sources (available via download below).

-Alongside the terms themselves, we drafted commentary for terms where it was useful to elaborate on the word’s usage in practice.
+As an addition to the definitions of terms themselves, when possible additional commentary is provided to elaborate on the word’s usage in practice.